nasa/openmct/docs/src/guide/index.md

 services (and the manner in which they are exposed) that determine how to deploy Open MCT Web.

-One important constraint to consider in this context is the browser’s same origin policy.
+One important constraint to consider in this context is the browser's same origin policy.
 If external services are not on the same apparent host and port as the client (from the perspective of the browser) then access may be disallowed.
 There are two workarounds if this occurs: